kawaiipantsu/redjoust/README.md

 - Item click logic, able to do different things depending on state (ready, working, done)
 - Simple spin animation on some of the statusbar icon presets (looks fun)
 - Cleaned up renderer.js to keep it minimal and everything in preload stage
+- New "is done" logic, and tried to comment on how to make "items" for this
+- 3 new menu sections, target ip, target hostname, target domain name will show on target selection
+- Reset functionallity to whipe slate clean so you can rerun jobs
+- Utilizing html data attributes to store item settings for easy implementation
+- Showing the config settings in preference window but just for show

 ## TODO list (what i want to get done short term)

 - Default item page layout/template
+- Way to find childs/processes of async things running
+- Make Preferences window useful
 - Add "safety" features as, toggle alerting if red-team mode is active
 - Preparing for more config settings
   - default NS server to use (static or system)